Deep Learning Based Stage-wise Two-dimensional Speaker Localization with Large Ad-hoc Microphone Arrays: Node interaction

 \subsection{Node selection}

-Ad-hoc microphone array is distributed in a large acoustic scene.
+Ad-hoc microphone arrays are distributed throughout a large acoustic scene.
 When a node is far from speech sources, the signal-to-noise ratio (SNR) of the signal collected by the node is low.
-Our studies show that (i) the SNR strongly affects the accuracy of the DOA estimation at the node, and (ii) taking all nodes whose SNRs vary in a large range in the 2D coordinate estimation of the speech sources results in a large deviation of the estimation.
-Therefore, we need to pick only the nodes with high SNRs into the process of the 2D coordinate estimation.
-As the first study of the node selection problem for the deep-learning-based speaker localization, we follow the $K$-best node selection method in \cite{zhang2021deep}.
-To prevent training an additional deep model for the SNR estimation \cite{zhang2021deep}, we select the nodes according to the softmax outputs of the CNN models.
-Specifically, suppose the maximum of the posterior probability values produced by the CNN at the $n$-th node is $\hat{p}_n = \max\left(\hat{p}_n\left(\theta_{1}\right),\ldots,\hat{p}_n\left(\theta_{l}\right)\ldots,\hat{p}_n\left(\theta_{L}\right)\right)$, where $\hat{p}_n\left(\theta_{l}\right)$ is the $\hat{p}\left(\theta_{l}\right)$ of Eq. \eqref{eq:xx} at the $n$-th node.
-Then, we pick the $K$ nodes that yield the top $K$ largest values among $\{\hat{p}_{n}\}_{n=1}^N$.
-When the number of speakers $B>1$, we average the top $B$ largest posterior probability values at each node, and then pick the $K$ nodes as that when $B=1$.
+Our preliminary studies show that (i) SNR strongly affects the accuracy of the DOA estimation at the node, and (ii) taking all nodes with the SNR varying in a large range results in large DOA estimation errors.
+Therefore, we need to select only the nodes with high SNRs for the 2D coordinate estimation.

+As the first study of the node selection for the deep-learning-based speaker localization, this work follows the K-best node selection method in \cite{zhang2021deep}.
+Different from \cite{zhang2021deep} which needs an additional deep model for the SNR estimation, we conduct node selection based on the DOA estimations from all nodes, i.e. {$\{{\hat \rho}_{(n,b,l)}\}_{n=1,b=1,l=0}^{N,B,L}$}, from the CNN models.